gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/configuring-wp-gatsby.md

 ## Setting Up Preview

 Once configured in the GatsbyJS settings page in wp-admin, Previews will work out of the box.
 See the [feature page on Preview](../features/preview.md) for more information about how Preview works.
-WPGatsby has been updated to use Gatsby Cloud's new Preview Loader service.
-Make sure you've upgraded to the latest versions of WPGatsby and `gatsby-source-wordpress`.
-For documentation about legacy previews where the preview loader happened in WordPress [see here](./configuring-previews-legacy.md).
+WPGatsby has been updated to use Gatsby Cloud's new Content Sync service, which is a service that handles the loading view, error handling, and redirection for users that are previewing content.
+Make sure you've upgraded to the latest versions of WPGatsby, `gatsby`, and `gatsby-source-wordpress`.
+For documentation about legacy previews where the preview loader used to live on the WordPress side [see here](./configuring-previews-legacy.md).

 ### Connecting Preview